|Request More Information||Admission to ESU||Arrival Information||Apply for a U.S. Visa||Academic Scholarships||Arrival Orientation|

 When you enter the U.S., you will need to present your passport, visa, and I-20 (if F-1) or DS-2019 (if J-1).
-You will be issued a small card that is called an I-94.
-The officer at the airport will probably staple this card into your passport.
-This card is very important, as it is your proof of legal entry; do not lose it.
 You may be asked to go to another line where you will have your documents examined and be asked some questions.
 You might also be finger printed and photographed.
 This is called "secondary inspection" and it is required for most students when they enter the U.S. for the first time.
 Therefore, please allow at least 2-3 hours for your connecting flight(s).

 Entry to the U.S. is limited to thirty (30) days before the report date (listed on the I-20 and/or the DS-2019).
 You must report to the OIE within fifteen (15) days of your report date.
 Late arrivals are not accepted except under extreme circumstances.

-Students should arrive in Emporia on the August 9 & 10, 2013.
+Students should arrive in Emporia on January 12 & 13, 2014.
 Students living in the dorms will be given a schedule upon move-in.
-Students living off-campus should report to the OIE to obtain the detailed International Student Orientation schedule.
+Students living off-campus should report to the OIE on January 13th to obtain the detailed International Student Orientation schedule.
 An abbreviated schedule is located here, Orientation Schedule.

 Participation in International Student Orientation is mandatory.
 International Student Orientation is a program to assist students with the pre-enrollment and enrollment requirements at ESU.
 In addition, the orientation will give you valuable information about being an ESU student as well as provide opportunities to meet other students while participating in fun activities!

 OIE must report students who do not check-in to the U.S. Citizenship and Immigration Services (USCIS).